Tiger Woods had five different drugs in system during DUI arrest

 Prosecutors say the four-time Masters champion will also plead guilty to a lesser charge of reckless driving when he returns to court in October.

-Woods said in a statement Monday that he had been trying to treat his back pain — which forced him out of competition in the summer of 2015 — as well as insomnia on his own.
+Woods said in a statement Monday that he had been trying to treat his back pain — which forced him out of competition in the summer of 2015 — along with insomnia on his own.

 Related: Tiger Woods Says He Has Completed ‘Intensive Program’